djacobow/rigminder2/README.md

 ### Hardware features:

- * Atmel ATMEGA328P-PU, just like an Ardunio Due and with the same header
+ * Atmel ATMEGA328P-PU, just like an Ardunio Due and with the same headers

  * Additional header designed to connect directly to first portion of RPi GPIO header

  * Provision for 1, 2, or 3 parallel P-FETS to drive DC output.
-This should result in low overall Rds_on and minimal power dissipation in the switch, even when operating at 30A
+This should result in low overall Rds_on and minimal power dissipation in the switch, even when operating at up to 30A.
+The board has been tested at 20A for over an hour without significant heating.

- * DC termination is in 45A Anderson Power Pole connectors.
+ * DC termination is 45A Anderson Power Pole connectors.
 The input is on top and the output is on the bottom.

- * An ATO-style fuse for the DC side
+ * An ATO-style fuse is provided for protection on the DC side

  * An opto-isolated 6A triac that can control AC loads -- use at your own risk.
-The AC output is also fused.
+The AC output is also fused with a 20mm standard fuse.

- * An opto-isolated output for other control use
+ * An opto-isolated output is available for other control use (keying a receier, etc)

  * An additional controllable LED